kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 * Confirm that the public key is one of the supported key types.
 * Verify the signature on the PKCS#10 CSR to confirm proof-of-possession of the private key.
+* Verify that the PKCS#10 CSR is empty except for possible IP and DNS SANs.
 * Confirm that the issued chain (if one is set) consists of valid certificates.
 * To stay ahead of tighter certifificate validation coming in future versions of Go, we also check: